jm33-m0/jm33-m0/README.md

 ### What I do

-I weaponize redteaming works, currently linux based
+I weaponize red teaming works

 ### Contact me